 map that has been read.

 - (It is possible a program will pass if exceptionally well

-commented & analysed but does not work correctly.)
+commented & analyzed but does not work correctly.)

 - Basic testing; Basic error checking; Little or no analysis.